 Sweet Potato Pies

 This seasonal dessert is much more than sweet potato pie with pecans on it.
 It’s two pies combined into one!
 There’s one layer of pecan filling over a layer of sweet potato filling, so you can have the best of both worlds.
-If you are looking for a pie comparable to the ones your grandma served up every year during the holidays, here is the Sweet Potato Pecan Pie.
+If you are looking for a pie comparable to the ones your grandma served up every year during the holidays, here is the Sweet Potato Pecan Pie by Gina Hoskins.

 Other Seasonal Sweet Pies

-Get cozy this Thanksgiving and bake a comforting, delicious Cinnamon Maple Crunch Pie.
+Get cozy this Thanksgiving and bake a comforting, delicious Cinnamon Maple Crunch Pie by Emily Spain.
 You are going to fall in love with this irresistible combo of sweet maple cinnamon cream and crispy skillet granola!
 Coconut milk, almond butter, maple syrup, and plenty of cinnamon is blended together, poured onto a simple almond crust, and then frozen until firm and dense.
 The crunch from the granola on top is the perfect compliment to this otherwise silky dessert.

 Beat it, pumpkin!
 There’s a new gourd in town, and its name is butternut squash.
-Sure, you’ve probably had butternut squash roasted or puréed into soup, but it really shines in this creamy, sweet, and autumnal Butternut Squash Apple Pie.
-Adding tart, juicy apples brings out the sweet flavors of the squash and really seal the deal on its deliciousness.
+Sure, you’ve probably had butternut squash roasted or puréed into soup, but it really shines in this creamy, sweet, and autumnal Butternut Squash Apple Pie by Amy Lyons.
+Adding tart, juicy apples brings out the sweet flavors of the squash and really seals the deal on its deliciousness.
 Plus, the vegetable is just as creamy as its more popular counterpart pumpkin.